-Up to \$67.1 million in Federal HOME Investment Partnership Program (HOME), HOME American Rescue Plan Act (HOME-ARPA), Mental Health Services Act (MHSA) and American Rescue Plan Act Coronavirus State and Local Fiscal Recovery Funds (APRA-SLFRF) will be issued as loans for the acquisition, new construction, and acquisition/rehabilitation of Permanent Supportive Housing, as defined in Attachment C of this NOFA, affordable for Orange County's extremely low-income households who are experiencing homelessness by providing below market rate financing under this NOFA.
-Funds are available on a first-come, first-serve basis, based on the preference and underwriting criteria set forth in this NOFA, until the NOFA is replaced by a new NOFA, or until funds are committed, whichever occurs first.
+Up to \$32.7 million in HOME, HOME-ARP, MHSA and 15G Reserves Funds will be issued as loans for the acquisition, new construction, and acquisition/rehabilitation of Permanent Supportive Housing, as defined in Attachment C of this NOFA, affordable for Orange County's extremely low-income households who are experiencing homelessness by providing below market rate financing under this 2023 NOFA First Amendment.
+Funds are available on a first-come, first-served basis, based on the preference and underwriting criteria set forth in this NOFA, until the NOFA is replaced by a new NOFA, or until funds are committed, whichever occurs first.
 HCD reserves the right to determine first-come, first-served based on meeting all conditions of the NOFA, in the case of simultaneous receipt of applications.
 HCD reserves the right to increase or decrease the amount in this NOFA subsequent to Board of Supervisors approval.